bwelte99/SipHash-FPGA-Accelerator/README.md

 **NOTE:** You must source these scripts in Vivado's TCL console; they will fail if run from a bash shell.

-**4)** You now have a project with a functioning replica of the SipHash core's test benches on one or both boards.
+**4) (Optional)** You now have a project with a functioning replica of the SipHash core's test benches on one or both boards.
 By default, the SipHash cores are configured to implement SipHash1-3.
 You can either make edits as desired, or click 'Generate Bitstream' to create a bitfile which can directly program an FPGA or be exported to Vitis to create a software project.

+If you want to edit the design, you can regenerate the bitstream after saving your changes and export the new configuration as a hardware wrapper (.xsa file) to create a platform for a software application in Vitis.
+To save time and complexity, this repository contains ready-made .xsa files targeting the Zedboard and ZCU-106 for use in the next set of instructions generated using the provided Vivado projects.

 ## Reproducing Results in Vitis
 ### Prerequisites